Dear England: Start date confirmed for BBC's football drama from Sherwood creator

 The BBC has announced the “starting line-up” for the new drama Dear England – and it won’t disappoint (unlike plenty of England football matches over the years!).

-Joseph Fiennes will reprise his Olivier award-nominated role as Gareth Southgate.
-When Gareth takes over as manager, England has the the worst team track record for penalties in the world.
+Joseph Fiennes will reprise his Olivier Award-nominated role as Gareth Southgate.
+When Gareth takes over as manager, England has the worst team track record for penalties in the world.
 He knows he needs to “open his mind and face up to the years of hurt to take England back to the promised land”.

 Joseph is known for his TV roles in The Handmaid’s Tale, American Horror Story, Camelot, and Flash Forward.
 His multiple film roles have included Shakespeare in Love, Elizabeth, and Enemy at the Gates.
 Of course, his fans will know he’s the younger brother of Ralph.